Flags, phones and human chains: Islam's pilgrims seek the way on haj

 But even before the crowds of identically dressed pilgrims gather at the main sites to perform the same rituals in unison, the difficulty of finding the way around the city of Mecca, particularly around its enormous Grand Mosque, is intense.

-Hejar, the Algerian woman, said she lost her party almost as soon as they arrived, during the “tawaf”, when pilgrims circle the black stone of the Kaaba in the centre of the mosque, the point towards which all Muslims pray five times a day.
+Hejar, the Algerian woman, said she lost her party almost as soon as they arrived, during the “tawaf”, when pilgrims circle the black stone of the Kaaba in the center of the mosque, the point toward which all Muslims pray five times a day.

 “We walk in groups and we do the rituals in groups.
 We stick to one another,” she said with a laugh.
 When she got lost, it took her three hours to find her companions again, despite the fact that she, unlike many pilgrims in Mecca, has the advantage of speaking Arabic.